mreid/markreidname-hakyll/work/vita/index.md

 :    Research Fellow,
      _[Research School of Computer Science][], The Australian National University, Canberra_

-	 > As part of the Artificial Intelligence group I am investigating theoretical representations of and relationships between different types of machine learning problems.
+	 > As part of my fellowship, I am investigating theoretical representations of and relationships between different types of machine learning problems and, more recently, their connectins to microeconomics.
-     > To date, this work has led to some deep connections between various notions of risk, information and divergences for binary classification problems as well as potentially fruitful connections to prediction markets.
+     > To date, this work has led to some deep connections between various notions of risk, information, divergences, and convergence rates in online learning and sequential prediction markets.
 	 >
+	 > I was promoted to [Academic Level C](https://services.anu.edu.au/human-resources/enterprise-agreement/schedule-4-minimum-standards-for-academic-levels-msal) on January 1st, 2015.
-	 > I have been contributed to the NICTA machine learning group since July 2009.
+     > I have been contributed to the [NICTA machine learning group](https://www.nicta.com.au/category/research/machine-learning/) since July 2009.

 [Research School of Computer Science]: http://cs.anu.edu.au/